chasingmaxwell/posts/Structuring_Meteor_Applications.md

 This organization pattern helps developers separate code files by module.
 Using this pattern enables multiple developers to work on the same project without conflict.
 It also makes maintenance a lot easier, and allows for organized documentation.

-The difficult thing about this pattern is knowing when a block of code should be placed in an existing module, and when it should be in it's own module.
+The difficult thing about this pattern is knowing when a block of code should be placed in an existing module, and when it should be in its own module.
 I've found that following one rule can help mitigate this problem: If a piece of code is directly/exclusively used by, specifically related to, and accurately defined by a module that currently exists, place it in that module.
-If a piece of code may have multiple defendants and isn't specifically related to any of it's dependents, it should be it's own module.
+If a piece of code may have multiple defendants and isn't specifically related to any of its dependents, it should be its own module.

 ###Building features in packages
-Meteor has a powerfull [package system](http://docs.meteor.com/#/full/writingpackages) that allows portable feature sets to be created.
+Meteor has a powerful [package system](http://docs.meteor.com/#/full/writingpackages) that allows portable feature sets to be created.
 Dependencies between packages and npm modules can be officially and explicitly declared.
 Individual packages can be versioned.
 Packages can also be re-used in other projects, which can be really useful!
 Most of the time I build my modules into packages, and I implement the same `/client`, `/server/`, and `/lib` folder structure patterns within each package.
 Consistent organization patterns make for easier maintenance! :)

 ##Code structure and organization